Deep learning via message passing algorithms based on belief propagation: Learning by message passing

 \paragraph{Meaning of messages.} All the messages involved in the message passing can be understood in terms of cavity marginals or full marginals (as mentioned in the introduction BP is also known as Cavity Method, see \citep{mezard_montanari}).
 Of particular relevance are $m^\ell_{ki}$ and $\sigma^\ell_{ki}$, denoting the mean and variance of the weights $W_{ki}^\ell$.
 The quantities $\hat{x}^\ell_{in}$ and $\Delta^\ell_{in}$ instead denote the mean and variance of the $i$-th neuron's activation in layer $\ell$ for a given input $\vx_n$.

-\paragraph{Channel functions.} All message passing schemes can be expressed using the following scalar channels, corresponding respectively to single neuron and single weight effective free-energies:
+\paragraph{Scalar free energies.} All message passing schemes are conveniently expressed in terms of two functions that correspond to the effective free energy \citep{zdeborova2016statistical} of a single neuron and of a single weight respectively :

-Notice that for common deterministic activations such as ReLU and $\sign$, the function $\varphi$ has analytic and smooth expressions given in \ref{app:MPintro}.
+Notice that for common deterministic activations such as ReLU and $\sign$, the function $\varphi$ has analytic and smooth expressions (see Appendix \ref{app:activations}).
 The same holds for the function $\psi$ when $q_{\theta}(w)$ is Gaussian (continuous weights) or a mixture of atoms (discrete weights).
 At the last layer we impose $P^{L+1}(y|z)=\mathbb{I}(y=\sign(z))$ in binary classification tasks and $P^{L+1}(y|\vz)=\mathbb{I}(y=\argmax(\vz))$ in multi-class classification (see Appendix~\ref{app:argmax}).
-While in our experiments we use hard constraints for the final output and deterministic activation functions, therefore solving a constraint satisfaction problem, it would be interesting to also consider soft constraints and introduce a temperature, but this is beyond the scope of our work.
+While in our experiments we use hard constraints for the final output, therefore solving a constraint satisfaction problem, it would be interesting to also consider soft constraints and introduce a temperature, but this is beyond the scope of our work.

-\paragraph{Start and end of message passing.} At the beginning of a new PasP iteration $t$, we reset the messages to zero (see Appendix~\ref{app:MP}) and run message passing for $\tau_{\max}$ iterations.
-We then compute the new prior $q_{\theta^{t+1}}(\gW)$ from the posterior given by the message passing.
+\paragraph{Start and end of message passing.} At the beginning of a new PasP iteration $t$, we reset the messages (see Appendix~\ref{app:MP}) and run message passing for $\tau_{\max}$ iterations.
+We then compute the new prior's parameters $\theta^{t+1}$ from the posterior given by the message passing.

-\paragraph{BP Forward pass.} Given an initialization of the messages at time $\tau=0$, and starting from $\ell=0$ and up to $\ell=L$, the forward BP updates at time $\tau\geq1$ read:
+\paragraph{BP Forward pass.} After initialization of the messages at time $\tau=0$, for each following time we propagate a set of message from the first to the last layer and then another set from the last to the first.
+For an intermediate layer $\ell$ the forward pass reads

-\paragraph{BP Backward pass.} Starting from $\ell=L$ and down to $\ell=0$, for the BP backward pass we have: